 5e.
 The amounts of the fines and periodic penalty payments shall be allocated to the general budget of the Union.
 (131 Balz, Berès)

 Article 35da (> applies only to Art.
-3)
+3) [Post 21 November shadows’ meeting version]

 Fines specific to CCPs